There are significant business opportunities and risks associated with EDI.

 Our team has a depth of knowledge and experience of supporting the organisational change required to embrace EDI.
 Our services include:

 Around the world, legislation protects people from discrimination, harassment and victimisation on the basis of nine protected characteristics and requires employers to make certain ‘reasonable adjustments’ in relation to disability.
-For example; in the UK, The Equality Act 2010 introduces the Public Sector Equality Duty, so that organisations involved in spending public money should have due regard to the need to eliminate discrimination, advance equality of opportunity and foster good relations between different people when carrying out their activities.
+For example; in the UK, The Equality Act 2010 introduces the Public Sector Equality Duty, so that organisations involved in spending public money should have due regard to the need to eliminate discrimination, advance equity of opportunity and foster good relations between different people when carrying out their activities.

 Perceived breaches of the legislation can catapult employers into complex and costly employment tribunals, that are made public and have to be explained when bidding for public contracts.